it-tinyangel/JS-core-string-properties-and-methods-replace-and-split-method-output-the-domain-name/README.md

-# JS-core-string-properties-and-methods-replace-and-split-method-output-the-domain-name
-Module 3.
+# Module 3.
 JS Core.
 Lesson 8.
 Test 4.

-String .replace &amp; .split Method, and the Regexp.
-Output the domain name
+# String .replace and .split Method, and the RegExp Object.
+Output the domain name.

+Removing "http://" or "https://" prefixes in the user-entered URL and outputting the domain name to the console.